 - Valley Memorial Homes – “provides compassionate Christian care and service to enhance the quality of life for those we serve.”

 As long as they are able to do so, most seniors continue to enjoy socializing with their peers.
 Experts tell us, in fact, that getting out and spending time with friends and neighbors is vital to both the physical and mental health of seniors.
 Fortunately, there are several excellent places in Grand Forks for seniors to meet and mingle.
 The Grand Forks Senior Center is always a good place to start your search for senior activities.
-For veterans, the VFW Post 3817 is always a good place to meet new friends and mingle with old ones.
 Finally, the Grand Forks Park District offers programs for seniors throughout the year that you might enjoy.

 State and Federal Assistance